 Frequency modulation is the core of the FM synthesis (FM stands for Frequency Modulation).
 Basically, what this means is that you use a waveform such as sine wave to modulate (modify) the frequency (pitch) of another waveform.
 The modulated operator is called a ‘carrier’ and the modulating operator is known as the ‘modulator’.
 Frequency modulation makes it possible to create a complex and tonally rich waveforms.

 In Sytrus, you set up the modulation in the Modulation Matrix.
 Each row represents an Operator and defines which Operator will modulate it and by what amount.
 The modulation amount is set with the knob.
 Either positive or negative values can be used.
 If you leave the knob to the middle position (ALT+left click) no modulation will happen.

 What’s the difference between using negative or positive values in the Modulation Matrix?
 Using negative values will invert the modulation phase, but if you ask me what that means in practice I have to say that I’m not quite sure..
-You need to ask that from more smarter guys (I think SeamlessR explained it in some of his How To Bass -videos).

 When I was creating this patch, I tried both values and the negative just sounded better.
 So that is my approach – go by the ear.